timotholt/sba318/README.md

 got a few weird bugs and stability issues, when it works it looks amazing!

-# The UI Style Sheets From Hell

-SBA308a (my cat project) I did all the CSS myself and it took almost about 5 days to get right and it was only like 80% of what I wanted.
-My mentor says nobody does CSS style sheets by hand anymore cause it's not a good use of time.

-So for SBA318 I decided I was NOT going to style every single border and color in this beautiful UI by hand.
-I fed my index.html and my dashboard.ejs into a CSS builder and described what I wanted and blam, out came an amazing stylesheet.

-Except it wasn't so simple.
-It took almost 3 days to get the UI to look as awesome as it was.
-Natural language CSS builders don't work out of the box.
-What it gets right looks amazing... what it doesn't get right.. well... makes it impossible to debug.
-CSS builders don't spit out comments and have so many weird bugs with scroll bars, etc., in the CSS I had to just go back to an older verison and try again.

 # Requirements

 | Requirement | Weight | Completed |